 Add yeast and mix with a wooden spoon or similar.
 It will be lumpy and weird.
 Cover with a clean kitchen towel and let stand 3-5 minutes until frothy.

-Add warm milk, sugar, cardamom, and eggs.
+Add warm milk, sugar, and eggs.
 Mix a few times until eggs are combined.

 With the stand mixer: attach the dough hook.

-At low/medium speed add the melted butter and rest of the flour (the smaller amount) 1/2 cup at a time.
+At low/medium speed add the melted butter, the vanilla, and rest of the flour (the smaller amount) ½ cup at a time.
 Stop the mixer, cover the bowl with a clean kitchen towel and let rest for 15 minutes.

 By hand: Add melted butter and half of the remaining flour (the smaller amount) and mix well with a spoon.
 Add the rest of the flour and mix.
 It will be dry and lumpy.